Muszeb/ENQUIRE/README.md

 ```
 This will ensure your API KEY is passed as an environmental variable to all ENQUIRE runs within the same terminal session.

-- you can inspect the code Help section by running (from the `ENQUIRE` directory) `./ENQUIRE.sif ENQUIRE.sh -h`:
+- you can inspect the code Help section by running (from the `ENQUIRE` directory) `run.sh ENQUIRE.sh -h`:

 ```
 ####################################################################################